 - An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts

 Individual program outcomes and objectives are provided within the respective departments’ websites and below, in this catalog.

 Registration as a Professional Engineer

 Registration and licensing are required under certain legally defined circumstances in order to practice as an engineer.
 The Walter Scott, Jr. College of Engineering actively encourages all of its students to fulfill the necessary requirements as soon as they are eligible.
 The Fundamentals of Engineering Examination (FE) administered by the State Board of Registration for Professional Engineers and Professional Land Surveyors may be taken by seniors from ABET accredited programs during the two semesters prior to graduation.
 After the required practical experience is completed, the Principles and Practice of Engineering Examination (PE) may be taken for licensure in the engineering profession.

-Students may be admitted to a specific undergraduate major in this college or choose to explore all areas of engineering as an Engineering Open Option).
-Undecided engineering students must specify their choice of major prior to registration for the sophomore year.
+Students may be admitted to a specific undergraduate major in this college or choose to explore all areas of engineering as an Engineering Open Option student.
+Engineering Open Option students must specify their choice of major prior to registration for the sophomore year.
 Should the demand for any engineering major exceed the capacity to maintain a high-quality education, the college may find it necessary to limit enrollment in some majors.
-The Engineering Open Option student who wishes to transfer to one of these majors may be at a disadvantage when demand exceeds capacity.
-In general, students are better served by selecting one of the college’s majors at admission and then changing majors, if necessary, rather than entering as undecided freshmen.

 High School Graduates

 See General Policies for Undergraduate Admissions for specific Walter Scott, Jr. College of Engineering requirements.
 The required units listed are minimums.
 Students desiring to enter the engineering majors are urged to take available advanced math, English, computer skills, and natural sciences classes.